-Mr. Langelaar is currently a Managing Director at Dundee Goodman Merchant Partners ("DGMP"), a mining investment firm, and is also a director of Camino Minerals Corp.
+Mr. Langelaar is currently a Managing Director at MinCap Merchant Partners, a mining advisory and merchant banking firm, and also a director of Camino Minerals Corp. as well as SPC Nickel Corp.
+He was a Managing Director at Dundee Goodman Merchant Partners ("DGMP"), a mining investment firm, from February 2018 to December 2022.
 Prior to joining DGMP, he worked in the capital markets as an investment banker for approximately 11 years.
-His previous industry experience includes roles with Ospraie Gold and Amerigo Resources (VP Corporate Development), Placer Dome (Manager of Corporate Finance and Insurance), Cameco, Cominco (now Teck), and Agrium (now Nutrien, as Engineer, Maintenance and Construction).
+His previous industry experience includes roles with Ospraie Gold and Amerigo Resources (VP Corporate Development), Placer Dome (Manager of Corporate Finance and Insurance), Cameco, Cominco (now Teck Resources Ltd.), and Agrium (now Nutrien, as Engineer, Maintenance and Construction).
 Mr. Langelaar has over 20 years in the Canadian capital markets with specific expertise in mining operations and investment banking.
 He earned his Bachelor of Applied Science in Mechanical Engineering from the University of Waterloo, and an MBA from the Richard Ivey School of Business.
 He is also a member of the Association of Professional Engineers and Geoscientists of British Columbia.